 Scenic High Falls

 These falls are very aptly named.
 The Magpie River drops over 23 metres spilling into a rocky gorge.
-The Magpie Falls/Harris Hydroelectric Generating Station was built in 1989 just above High Falls.
-The falls are an overflow spill weir for the station.
+The Magpie Falls/Harris Hydroelectric Generating Station, built in 1989, sits just above High Falls.
+The falls act as an overflow spill weir for the station.
 Flow and water level changes can occur quickly, and without warning, and change the look of the falls dramatically.

 Enjoy a picnic in the park by the falls and learn about the many people who were important in the development of the Wawa area.

 With lots of parking, don’t hesitate to leave the vehicle and hike a 3-kilometre section of the Voyageur Trail.
 It starts behind the viewing platform and follows the Magpie River to Upper Silver Falls.
 The Upper Falls are also visible from the bridge on Michipicoten Harbour Road.
-You’ll pass Middle Falls on your hike.
+Aptly named Middle Falls, seen on the hike, is midway between High Falls and Upper Falls.

 Mission Falls is visible to the south from the bridge.
 These falls are the overflow spillway of the Mission Hydroelectric Generating Station.